Huegoxaga/notes/math/calculus.md

 #### Solving Methods for Related Problem

+- Chain rule applys to all variable except the one that is at the denomination in the Leibniz notation.
+  - If `dx` is the variable that is at the denomination in the Leibniz notation and `y` is the variable that will be applied by chain rule.
+When the relationship between `y` and `x` is unknown, use `y'` or `dy/dx` to represent the derivative of `y` in respect to `x`.
 - Implicit differentiation.
 This consists of differentiating both sides of the equation with respect to _x_ and then solving the resulting equation for _y'_.
+  - The result should be an expression which is consisted of _x_ and _y_.
 - Logarithmic differentiation - The calculation of derivatives of complicated functions involving products, quotients, or powers can often be simplified by taking logarithms.
 The method used in the following example is called logarithmic differentiation.
 - linear approximation - or tangent line approximation of _f_ at _a_ uses the tangent line of the function at _a_ to replace the original funtion, then make prediction about values that is close to _a_.
 As a result we have the linear approximation _L(x)_ equals to ![$f(a)+f'(a)(x-a)$](https://render.githubusercontent.com/render/math?math=%24f(a%29%2Bf'(a%29(x-a%29%24).
 - The Closed interval Method - To find the absolute maximum and minimum values of a continuous function _f_ on a closed interval [_a, b_]: